Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

     *   `params.selector` **[string][8]** The css selector used to identify the element the track is rendered into.
     *   `params.error` **[api.BasicError][27]?** An error object, if the operation was not successful.

+### media:trackEnded

+A local Track has ended unexpectedly.
+The Track may still be part of a Call but has become disconnected from its media source and is not recoverable.

+This event is emitted when an action other than an SDK operation stops the track.
+The most comon scenarios are when a device being used for a Call disconnects, any local tracks (such as audio from a bluetooth headset's microphone or video from a USB camera) from that device will be ended.
+Another scenario is for screensharing, where some browsers provide the ability to stop screensharing directly rather than through an SDK operation.

+When a local track ends this way, it will still be part of the Call but will not have any media.
+The track can be removed from the call with the [call.removeMedia][60] API so the remote side of the Call knows the track has stopped, or the track can be replaced with a new track using the [call.replaceTrack][73] API to prevent any interruption.

+#### Parameters

+*   `params` **[Object][7]**

+    *   `params.trackId` **[Object][7]** The Track that has ended.
+    *   `params.callId` **[Object][7]** The ID of the Call the Track is used in.

 ## notification

 The 'notification' namespace allows user to register/deregister for/from push notifications as well as